 To consolidate their learning, children take part in literacy activities throughout the week and have access to paper and other writing implements in both the indoor and outdoor learning areas.
 Children are encouraged to practise and apply their literacy skills during their play-based learning e.g. by writing a shopping list or making a sign for a den.

-Teachers read at least one story every day, during which they ask pupils questions in order to gauge their understanding.
-Children have access to a wide range of books in their classrooms and also have the opportunity to read 1:1 or in small groups.
+Teachers read at least one story every day during which, they ask pupils questions to gauge their understanding.

 Information about home reading will be given in due course.

 The Chad Vale homework policy stipulates that teachers must set homework, however must not demand for it to be returned.
-Children who do return homework are rewarded with stickers and after 10 pieces of homework are completed, receive a certificate in assembly.
+Children who do return homework are rewarded with stickers and after 10 pieces of homework are completed, receive a Homework Certificate.

 Homework is given out once a week in order to support the learning taking place in school.
-Whilst English and maths are important, in Reception we may also send a variety of activities which link to other areas of the EYFS framework.
+Whilst English and maths are important, we may also send a variety of activities which link to other areas of the EYFS framework.

-Homework will start being sent home later this term.
-If you do not want your child to do homework then that is your choice however we strongly encourage you to read with your child on a daily basis.
+It is your decision whether homework is completed however we strongly encourage you to read with your child on a daily basis.

 At Chad Vale we use Education City to help teach certain concepts of maths and literacy.
 At some point, children will be given an Education City log-on which they can access from home.
 Children will be able to play games set by their class teacher but may also explore other activities on the website whenever they like.